GetLevvel/katacoda-scenarios/rhoar-spring-boot/getting-started-spring/02-login-to-openshift.md

 ![Web Console Login](../../assets/middleware/rhoar-getting-started-spring/login.png)

-After you have authenticated to the web console you will be presented with a list of projects that your user has permission to view.
+After you have authenticated to the web console you will be presented with a list of projects that your user has permission to view on the right side of the screen.

 ![Web Console Projects](../../assets/middleware/rhoar-getting-started-spring/projects.png)